parmegv/leap_doc/docs/platform/quick-start.md

     leap node add --local web1 services:webapp

 This created a node configuration file, but it did not create the virtual machine.
 In order to test our node "web1", we need to first spin up a virtual machine.
-The next command will probably take a very long time, because it will need to download an image to create the virtual machine (about 700mb).
+The next command will probably take a very long time, because it will need to download a VM image (about 700mb).

     leap local start